cloud infrastructure

 }

 NGINX makes API versioning straightforward.
-You can route different versions to different backends:
+Route different versions to different backends:

 # v1 routes to the legacy service